taublast/DrawnUi.Maui.Demo/README.md

 });
 ```
 Now if you set the `FontWeight` to `500` the control will use the `Gilroy-Medium.ttf` file.
-This might come very handy when your Figma design shows you to use this weight and you want just to pass it over to SkiaLabel.
+This might come in very handy when your Figma design shows you to use this weight and you want just to pass it over to SkiaLabel.

  __`HorizontalTextAlignment`__  :
  ```csharp